testdeployrepeat/gscrape/README.md

 2. Run the installer
 3. Launch from Desktop or Start Menu

+---

+## ⚠️ Disclaimer

+**GScrape is intended for educational and personal use only.**

+- Users must comply with **Google Maps' Terms of Service**.
+- The author is **not responsible** for any misuse of this software.
+- Use this tool responsibly and at your own risk.

+---

 > **Note**: Windows may show a security warning.
 Click "More info" → "Run anyway"

 > **✅ Chrome Bundled**: No Chrome installation required!